anvil-works/anvil-runtime/README.md

 You can access this database directly with the command `psql-anvil-app-server <data-dir>`:

-> **Note:** You will need the `psql` command-line client installed.
-On Debian-like Linux systems, run `apt-get install postgresql-client`; on a Mac, run `brew install postgresql`.

 1. Run your app using the `anvil-app-server --app <directory-name>` command
 2. In a new terminal, run `psql-anvil-app-server` in the same directory as you started `anvil-app-server`.
 You can also specify a `data-dir`, which should match the `--data-dir` option passed to `anvil-app-server` (if applicable).
-For example, if you launched your app using `anvil-app-server --app MyApp --data-dir my-data-dir`, you would access the psql shell using `psql-anvil-app-server my-data-dir`.
+For example, if you launched your app using `anvil-app-server --app MyApp --data-dir my-data-dir`, you would access the pgcli shell using `psql-anvil-app-server my-data-dir`.

 You can also access the database shell using the port and password, which you can find in the `<data-dir>` directory: